riina/HacknetSharp/meta/usage-server.md

-If for whatever reason you wanted to create additional programs, reference the `HacknetSharp.Server` project and write your programs like the `hss.Core.CorePrograms` programs.
+If for whatever reason you wanted to create additional programs, reference the `HacknetSharp.Server` project and write your programs like the `HacknetSharp.Server.CorePrograms` programs.

 Your assembly (plus any dependencies not included with `HacknetSharp.Server`) should be placed under